gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 - `HTTP_PORT`: HTTP listen port.
 - `DISABLE_SSH`: Disable SSH feature when it's not available.
 - `SSH_PORT`: The SSH port, in case yours is not `22`.
-- `OFFLINE_MODE`: Enable this to not use CDN for static files.
+- `OFFLINE_MODE`: Enable this to not use CDN for static files, also Gravatar will be disabled automatically.
 - `DISABLE_ROUTER_LOG`: Enable this to not print router log.
 - `CERT_FILE`: Cert file path used for HTTPS.
 - `KEY_FILE`: Key file path used for HTTPS.